corda/corda-docs/content/en/docs/corda-enterprise/4.6/node/operating/ledger-graph.md

 ## Support for Confidential Identities

-If you are using Corda [Confidential Identities](./../../cordapps/api-confidential-identity.md), you need to add further configuration to **LedgerGraph**  in order to properly support your environment.
+If you are using Corda [Confidential Identities](./../../cordapps/api-confidential-identity.md), you need to add further configuration to LedgerGraph  in order to properly support your environment.
 This is due to a limitation in the current implementation of the Confidential Identities CorDapp.

 This additional configuration step helps to ensure that confidential identities on your node are properly mapped to known identities (where they have been shared with your node) when new transactions are processed and added to the graph.

-In order for **LedgerGraph** to properly identify transactions belonging to specific confidential identities, the **confidential owning keys** for those identities must be shared between the involved Corda nodes before to being loaded by **LedgerGraph** to retrieve data concerning those transactions.
+In order for LedgerGraph to properly identify transactions belonging to specific confidential identities, the **confidential owning keys** for those identities must be shared between the involved Corda nodes before to being loaded by LedgerGraph to retrieve data concerning those transactions.

-TO configure **LedgerGraph** for use with Confidential Identities:
+To configure LedgerGraph for use with Confidential Identities:

 1. Deploy the <code>ledger-<b>graph</b>-confidential-identities</code> JAR file to `<corda_node_dir>/cordapps`.